fidelsurtida/snake/README.md

 - May 3, 2024
   - Added wall sprites and fixed wall bounderies.
 Fixed auto path code of snake in main menu screen.
   - Fixed Last moments image capture.
 And bug fix on transparent speedup floater.
+- May 7, 2024
+  - Fixed bug on snake grow which the tail appears disconnected on certain turns.

 <br>
 <b>This project is currently under development.</b>